Obama says tax hike will have to come first in "fiscal cliff" deal

 Both Republicans and Democrats want to keep low income tax rates in place for middle-income and low-income households, but Democrats say the wealthiest 2 percent should have to pay the higher rates that were in place in the 1990s.

-Obama made increased taxes on the wealthy a centerpiece of his re-election campaign, and polls show public opinion is on his side.
-Obama is reaching beyond Washington to ramp up pressure on Republicans and has already met with labor and liberal groups to build support for his approach.
+Obama made increased taxes on the wealthy a centrepiece of his re-election campaign, and polls show public opinion is on his side.
+Obama is reaching beyond Washington to ramp up pressure on Republicans and has already met with labour and liberal groups to build support for his approach.

 Several of the chief executives due to meet Obama on Wednesday, including General Electric Co.'s Jeff Immelt, Aetna Inc.'s Mark Bertolini, Honeywell International Inc.'s David Cote and Dow Chemical Co.'s Andrew Liveris, back an approach roughly in line with Obama's position.